-For starters, new Chase Ink Unlimited cardholders can earn $500 bonus cash back (50,000 Ultimate Rewards points) after spending $3,000 on the new card in the first 3 months of account opening.
+For starters, new Chase Ink Unlimited cardholders can earn $750 bonus cash back after spending $7,500 on the new card in the first 3 months of account opening.
 Additionally, cardholders earn an unlimited 1.5% cash back on every business purchase.
 There is no annual fee for this card and employee cards are available at no additional cost.

 The new Chase flat rate business credit card has a few opportunities for signing up.
-The Ink Business Unlimited℠ Credit Card cardholders have the opportunity to earn $500 bonus cash after spending $3,000 in the first three months.
+The Ink Business Unlimited® Credit Card cardholders have the opportunity to earn $750 bonus cash after spending $7,500 in the first three months.
 This is the same signup bonus as the no-fee Ink Cash as well.
-In addition to the $500 bonus, you will also get 1.5% back on the $3,000 in spending as well, or $45 in bonus cash.

 And if you hold a personal Ultimate Rewards earning credit card like the Chase Sapphire Preferred or Reserve you can combine your points so you can transfer them out to an Ultimate Rewards travel partner.

 Every Purchase Earns 1.5% Cash Back

 The other Ink Business credit cards earn tiered rewards on select purchase categories.
 The Ink Business Unlimited® Credit Card will earn 1.5% on every purchase regardless of the category.
 If you own the Chase Freedom Unlimited as your personal flat-rate cash back rewards card, you’ll very familiar with how the Ink Ultimate rewards will work.

 For every $100 you spend, you will get $1.50 back in cash rewards.
 It’s that simple.